philgyford/django-docker-example/README.md

 Here, and below, you'll need to change `myproject_web` or `myproject_db` if you changed them to your own names while setting things up.

-### `./manage.py`

 You can then run Django management commands from there, making sure to do it within the pipenv virtual environment:

     pipenv run ./manage.py help

-Because that's a bit of a pain, solely to run `./manage.py`, we have a shortcut script you can run from your own computer (not within the Docker container):
+Because logging into the Docker container and *then* running `./manage.py` is a bit of a pain, we have a shortcut script you can run from your own computer instead (not within the Docker container):

     ./scripts/manage.sh help

 So, to create your Django project's superuser:

-    .scripts/manage.sh createsuperuser
+    ./scripts/manage.sh createsuperuser

 ### Run tests